NPA conducts Explosive Ordenence Risk Education in mine-affected communities so that people can stay safe until land has been cleared.

 Clearing landmines, cluster bombs and other explosive weapons from former battlefields is a time consuming task requiring substantial funding and effort.
 While clearing can takes years if not decades the population – both those who stayed throughout the conflict and those who return from having sought refuge elsewhere – will restart their lives as soon as possible after the last shot has been fired.

 Thus, in addition to clearance NPA conducts Explosive Ordnance Risk Education (EORE) in communities affected by explosive hazards.
 Providing EORE will allow people to live and work as safely as possible in the face of explosive weapons and will work to uncover what circumstances cause or force people to engage with explosive hazards and how to mitigate this behavior.

 EORE is done through close interaction with the exposed population.
 Education and information campaigns form the basis of our work.
 The goal is to teach local communities how to avoid, recognise and report explosive threats in their surroundings and to obtain information on the location and nature of the threat in the community which will assist the national authorities to respond to the threat.

 Knowledge and safe behavior save lives!

-The aim is to minimise the number of accidents by making people change behavior.
+Our aim is to minimise the number of accidents by making people aware and provide them with the tools to identify and avoid the threat recognizing that the threat will remain for years in the future.
 This is how we save lives and limbs.